 Are you planning some days out in Dorset and wondering where to go?
-This is the perfect guide to help you discover the best things to see and do and make sure you don’t miss out on some of Dorset’s finest attractions.
+In this guide we’ll help you discover some of the best things to see and do and make sure you don’t miss out on Dorset’s finest attractions.

 Here are our suggestions for 10 great days out in Dorset:–